 1. use products as normal, storing used pads in a wet bag at the top of my laundry hamper in my own room.

 2. at the end of my period, sanitise my menstrual cup with a sterilising tablet (found cheaply in the baby aisle of most supermarkets - I used the supermarket own-brand version).
-I used a pint glass in my bathroom to do this, following the directions on the sterilising tablet packing for correct dilution.
-Alternatively, you could use a microwave steriliser as these are easily available from sites carrying menstrual cups.
+I used a pint glass in my bathroom to do this, following the directions on the sterilising tablet packaging for correct dilution.
+Alternatively, you could use a microwave steriliser as these are easily available from sites carrying menstrual cups or on Amazon.
 They're also fairly discreet if you buy an opaque coloured one.

 3. Soak all used pads in a washing up bowl in my room.
 A washing up bowl is one of my most recommended items to have in university - it has so many uses.
+Mine was black like this one which meant it has never looked 'dirty' with age.
 I always add an oxi cleaner to my soaking water to remove as many stains first time as possible.
-I would leave my pads to soak overnight.
+I would leave my pads to soak for a few hours.

-4. In the morning, I would stand at the sink to stain treat all the pads that had been soaking.
+4. Next, I would stand at the sink to stain treat all the pads that had been soaking.
+To stain treat, I usually use a Vanish bar.
 If I had a shared bathroom, I would likely still do this by carrying the bowl there.
 Personally, I've never had my soaking water turn an 'obvious' colour so I could have easily have passed off what was in the bowl as any other item of clothing that I needed to soak or handwash.
 When moving back to my parents' house, I would cover my soaking bowl with a tea towel anyway since I soaked them in the family bathroom rather than my bedroom.

 5. After stain treating, I would squeeze the excess water out of the pads, transfer them to a mesh washing bag and add this to the rest of my laundry to carry to the laundry room.
-If it was really busy while I was there, I would scoop up lots of items at the same time, hiding the bag of pads amongst other clothes so nobody would notice what they were.
+I personally chose to use a large mesh bag to ensure the pads had enough room to agitate while washing (similar to the largest one of this set) If it was really busy while I was there, I would scoop up lots of items at the same time, hiding the bag of pads amongst other clothes so nobody would notice what they were.
 I wouldn't say I was ever 'embarrassed' by washing my pads at university but it was often easier to avoid questions or conversations about it all when I was really busy.